arista-eosplus/ztpserver/docs/config_config.rst

 Startup configuration
 ^^^^^^^^^^^^^^^^^^^^^

 ``startup-config`` provides a static startup configuration file.
-If this file is present in a node’s folder, when the node sends a GET request to ``/nodes/<systemmac>``, the server will respond with a static definition that includes:
+If this file is present in a node’s folder, when the node sends a GET request to ``/nodes/<unique_id>`` where unique_id is either the serial number or system-mac, the server will respond with a static definition that includes:

 -  a **replace\_config** action which will install the configuration file on the switch (see `actions <#actions>`__ section below for more on this)
 -  all the **actions** from the local **definition** file (see definition section below for more on this) which have the ``always_execute`` attribute set to ``True``